Presentation of the Lord (Feb 2)

 Indeed, everything about this feast is unexpected.
 Just imagine old Simeon there in the temple.
 The Holy Spirit revealed to him that he should not see death before he had seen the Christ of the Lord (G).
 But who knows what Simeon was expecting?
 A powerful king with sword in hand to defeat the Roman invaders?
 Maybe.
 Or a glorious priest who would make the sacrifice of Judah and Jerusalem… please the Lord as in the days of old, as in years gone by? (cf. I).
 Possibly.
 Or a great prophet whose preaching would convict wrong-doers everywhere and pronounce God’s judgment on a sinful world?
 Perhaps.

 These were common expectations of what the Messiah would be like: a great king a great priest, a great prophet.
 But then, the Lord whom Simeon sought, came suddenly to his temple in the form of a little child (cf. I).
 One among many who came that day to fulfill the law of the Lord.
 Practically lost in the crowd, unnoticed.
-And not merely a child, but the child of simple parents, who made the offering of the poor: a pair of turtledoves or two young pigeons.
-More than that, they came from an obscure place--the town of Nazareth in the region of Galilee--a place looked down upon by the religious elite of Jerusalem as a backwater contaminated by Gentiles (G).
+And not merely a child, but the child of simple parents, who made the offering of the poor: a pair of turtledoves or two young pigeons More than that, they came from an obscure place--the town of Nazareth in the region of Galilee--a place looked down upon by the religious elite of Jerusalem as a backwater contaminated by Gentiles (G).
 How unexpected!

-But God is like that, you know.
-Always showing up where you’d least expect, where we might never think of looking unless we too, like Simeon, are in the Spirit (G).
-I’m sure you’ve heard of the work of Sister Helen Prejean with convicts on death row.
-She tells how she came to recognize the image of God in people condemned to death for terrible crimes, the presence of God in people few others could see as a temple of the Holy Spirit: even though they had been refined like gold or like silver (I) by repentance and Sr. Helen’s unconditional love.
+Wherein lies the difference?
+Prejean tells how she came to recognize the image of God in people condemned to death for terrible crimes — the "worst of the worst," as she put it in her recent appeal.
+She has been able to see the presence of God in people refined like gold or like silver (I) by repentance and Sr. Helen’s unconditional love.
 For she, like Jesus, is not ashamed to call brothers and sisters (cf. Heb.
 2:11) those whom others see fit only for judgment and condemnation.
 Or as Archbishop Roman Williams asks, “How difficult is it for us to see the face of God as victim in a criminal in prison?….the hopelessness and self-loathing, even the impotent anger of the jailed murderer, all that constitutes him or her a trapped and helpless victim, must speak to us, in however distorted an accent, of the Lamb of God.”
 How unexpected!

 But that’s how God comes among us: Not as a king like David to rule as one strong and mighty (RP) -- but as a king who bears a crown of thorns.
 Not as a mediator like Moses, to speak with God on our behalf atop a mountain shrouded by cloud and thunder--but as a merciful and faithful high priest…tested through what he suffered (II).
 Nor finally as a fearsome prophet like Elijah, whose coming we cannot endure, and before whom we cannot stand (cf. I) -- but as one like his brothers and sisters in every way (II).
 How unexpected!

 And so God comes to us today.
 Not in the strong and powerful, but in the weak and the poor.
 Not in remote and distant places, but in the people next to you, members of the same body.
-And not in chariots of fire, or wearing special dress, nor even the mantle of authority, but in the simple gifts we present in this liturgy: Our own version of turtledoves and pigeons, namely, gifts of bread and wine.
+And not in chariots of fire, or wearing special dress, nor even the mantle of authority, but in the simple gifts we present in this liturgy: Our own version of turtledoves and pigeons: namely, gifts of bread and wine.
 These are the offerings that please the Lord (I).
 How unexpected!

-And even more unexpectedly, we receive these gifts as his body and blood since the children share in blood and flesh (II)Through Jesus Christ, a light for revelation to the Gentiles, and glory for [God’s] people Israel (cf. G).
+And even more unexpectedly, we receive these gifts as his body and blood since the children share in blood and flesh (II) Through Jesus Christ, a light for revelation to the Gentiles, and glory for [God’s] people Israel (cf. G).
 Who lives and reigns, with God the Father, in the unity of the Holy Spirit, one God, forever and ever.
 Amen.

 Intercessions (Joe Milner; The Sunday Website)